sulfuror/rescript-sh/README.md

    It will create a new directory in your `/home` called `restic-restore` and it will restore your latest snapshot only.
 If you want to restore a specific snapshot you will have to do it manually.
-6. `-v, -version`: this option will display the current version you're using of this script.
+6. `-v, -version`: this option will display the version you're using of this script.

 You can use these commands as follows: